 Acquired Brain Injury

-- An acquired brain injury (ABI) is an injury caused to the brain since birth.
+- An acquired brain injury is an injury to the brain, which is not hereditary, congenital, degenerative, or induced by birth trauma.
 Possible causes include stroke, haemorrhage and infection.

 - There are estimated to be over 450,000 people in England living with severe disability as a result of a stroke.